Holmen Church: The anchor forge

 In 1562–63, Frederick II of Denmark built an anchor forge for Holmen, which was placed on the other side of the canal.
 The building was atypically shaped, as special consideration was given not to spoil the view from the king's castle, Christiansborg.
 The actual forge was hidden behind a taller building, called the tower, which was given a handsome front in Italian style facing the castle, and which was erected by Peter de Dunckers.

 The first church

-In 1617, Christian IV of Denmark has built houses for the navy's personnel between the Church of Saint Nikolaj and Holmen.
+In 1617, Christian IV of Denmark built houses for the navy's personnel between the Church of Saint Nikolaj and Holmen.
 This created an influx in population which made it necessary to build a larger church, which the king had set up in the former anchor forge.

 At first, the reconstruction into a church caused no redesign of the building's blueprints.
-The church was consecrated on September 5, 1619, but craftsmen were still working on the church during 1620.
+The church was consecrated on 5 September 1619, but craftsmen were still working on the church during 1620.

 The building had certain similarities to a village church, with the higher tower as a bell tower in one end, but the tower was not an actual part of the church, and the bells were situated in the opposite end of the building.

 Not much is known about the decoration of the first church.